RACE: SATURDAY, SEPT 11 AT 6:30AM

 Race Format: Point to Point.
 This format allows for maximum adventure since participants will be traversing all new terrain with no repetitions other than brief out and backs to a couple of aid stations.
 Participants will need to take a bus from the finish area to the race start – or alternately if they have crew they can have their crew drive them to the start.
 This way runner’s vehicles will be at the finish line.

-Date: Saturday, September 8, 2018.
-Start time for race is 6:30am at Spooner Summit.
-Buses will leave Sierra at Tahoe Resort at 5:15am for the start line.
+Date & Time: Saturday, September 11 at 6:30am at Spooner Summit.
+Buses will leave Sierra at Tahoe Resort at 5am for the start line.

 Race Cut Off: 18 hours.
-Cut off will be at 12:30am Sunday, Sept 9 at the finish.
+Cut off will be at 12:30am Sunday, Sept 13 at the finish.
 Cut offs are strict and must be enforced for the safety of the runners and to respect the volunteers’ time.
-The individual cut offs for certain aid stations as follows:
+The individual cut offs for aid stations as follows:

 mi 20.4 Heavenly Resort: 6 hours, 12:30pm